 You may be able to answer this question.
 Maybe you’ve had a child-centered marriage.
 Maybe you’ve stopped showing him appreciation.
 Maybe you’ve drifted apart or the intimacy has started to wane.
 Maybe you’ve been arguing about money.
 Once you know the reason, you can take steps to reconnect.

 Yet a wife may not know why her husband doesn’t seem to want her anymore.
 There isn’t always an obvious answer.
-Sometimes a man is predisposed to cheating.
+Sometimes a man is predisposed to cheating: it’s part of his character.
 Other times, he gives in to temptation.

 A couple may be happy, but that new female co-worker or old flame may find a way to inject herself into a married man’s life.
 In fact, there are “partner predators” out there who get a kick out of doing this.